-Hyperinflated lungs refer to a medical condition where the lungs are expanded beyond their usual size due to trapped air.
 Various internal systemic factors can reduce the ability of the lungs to exhale the proper amount of air, leading to overinflation.
-This respiratory condition is typically associated with chronic obstructive pulmonary disease (COPD).
+Especially, health care professionals associate hyperinflated lungs with chronic obstructive pulmonary disease (COPD).

 In this blog, we will comprehensively examine the hyperinflated lungs causes, symptoms, diagnosis, and treatment.